iStudioGamer/iStudioGamer/README.md

 ---

 ## 🔍 Studio Identity
-Operated by [`@iStudioGamer`](https://github.com/iStudioGamer) within the `iStudioLabs` organization.
+Operated by [`@iStudioPlay`](https://github.com/iStudioPlay) within the `iStudioLabs` organization.
-This project maintains the infrastructure backbone for the iStudioGamer brand and YouTube channel.
+This project maintains the infrastructure backbone for the iStudioPlay brand and YouTube channel.

 ---